What is the Law Regarding Employment in Wilmington?

 "At-Will" vs. Contract Employment Terms

-Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a set period of time.
-"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so If an employment contract exists between the parties, state and federal laws will decide the validity and enforcement of the contract terms for people living in Wilmington.
+Employment is typically considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+If an employment contract exists between the parties, state and federal laws will decide the validity and enforcement of the contract terms for people living in Wilmington.

 Anti-Discrimination laws in Wilmington

-Discrimination is illegal at any stage of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Wilmington.
-Residents of Wilmington are regulated by laws which make it illegal to discriminate against members of certain categories.
-These categories include race, age, gender, national origin, disability, and religion.
+Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Wilmington.
+People who live and work in Wilmington must follow laws which make it illegal to discriminate on the basis of specific categories.
+These categories include race, gender, age, national origin, and disability.